vgrankin1/consoleDropBox/README.md

 ## usage:

 ### upload file
   tool.exe put src_path dst_path
 where src_path is a local file

 ### download file
   tool.exe get src_path dst_path
 where src_path is a remote file

 ### list for files
   tool.exe ls url
 where url is required

+## remove files
+  tool.exe rm url1 url2 ...
+where url is required

+## folder creation
+  tool.exe mkdir url1 url2 ...
+where url is required

+### Other options
 -h help message
 -v verbose
 -a token